 Advisors who select Percent of P&L as the basis of their client fees can apply High Water Marking to the billing period client fees to offset periods of losses in a volatile market.
 You set up High Water Marking on the Client Fees page in the Account Management.
 High Water Marking lets an Advisor:

-A fee per trade unit may be entered as an absolute markup over and above commissions charged by IB, as a percentage of commissions charged by IB, or as an absolute amount (commissions charged by IB will be subtracted from this amount).
+A fee per trade unit may be entered as an absolute markup over and above commissions charged by IBKR, as a percentage of commissions charged by IBKR, or as an absolute amount (commissions charged by IBKR will be subtracted from this amount).
 Fee per trade unit is not available for US or US protectorate legal residents due to regulatory restrictions, with the exception of US commodity-registered advisors, who are allowed a per-trade schedule for futures.
 For more specifics on fee per trade unit, see our Broker Client Markup page.

 For specific examples of automatic billing, click here.

-In Account Management, you can configure how we send these notices to all of your clients: by email, in the Customer Service Message Center, or no notification at all.
-Please note that by default, your clients will NOT receive these notices and you must instruct IB (through Account Management) to send these invoices to your clients.
-Regardless of whether you sign up for invoices, all advisory fees processed through IB are reflected on the client's Activity Statements.
+In Advisor Portal, you can configure how we send these notices to all of your clients: by email only, by email and in the Customer Service Message Center, or no notification at all.
+Please note that by default, US Registered advisors will be enrolled during the application.
+For all other advisors your clients will NOT receive these notices and you must instruct IBKR (through Advisor Portal) to send these invoices to your clients.
+Regardless of whether you sign up for invoices, all advisory fees processed through IBKR are reflected on the client's Activity Statements.

 Advisors can submit electronic invoices from the Manage Clients > Fees > Invoicing page in Account Management.
 Before you can submit fee invoices for client accounts, you must first configure Automatic Billing for Monthly/Quarterly Invoicing for the account(s) on the Manage Clients > Fees > Configure page in Account Management.
 You must specify the maximum amount of fees that could be deducted each month or quarter.
 This can be a dollar amount, or a percentage of the client's Net Asset Value, or both.
 You then calculate the amount of fees and submit an electronic invoice for each client account at any time, up to the specified limit.
 The invoice amount will be automatically transferred from the client account to the advisor account.

-Invoices submitted prior to 5:30 (17:30) PM EST will be processed by IB the same day (U.S. night) and appear on that day's statements.
-Invoices submitted after 5:30 (17:30) PM EST will be processed by IB on the next business day.
+Invoices submitted prior to 5:30 (17:30) PM EST will be processed by IBKR the same day (U.S. night) and appear on that day's statements.
+Invoices submitted after 5:30 (17:30) PM EST will be processed by IBKR on the next business day.
 You can submit invoices for up to ten clients at a time, but only one invoice per client account per day.

 You can also upload a .csv (comma-separated values) file containing multiple client invoices.
 The .csv file must contain fields for: